xxxxxyz/phase-0-pac-3-arithmetic-lab/README.md

 If you haven't already, fork and clone this lab into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.)
+Run `npm install` once to install our dependecies so we can test later.

 As you read through this lesson, you're going to be adding your solutions to `index.js`.
 You'll write a total of eight functions.
-Use the results of running `learn test` to guide you towards the right function names and functionality.
+Use the results of running `npm test` to guide you towards the right function names and functionality.

 ## Basic Math